What is a balance transfer credit card?

 Now let’s look at the two main limitations of your options: Transfer Fees and Transfer Limits.

 Balance Transfer Fee

 A balance transfer fee is an amount charged by the provider of a new credit card to transfer your existing balance over.
-A balance transfer fee will be set as either a fixed amount, or a percentage of the transferred balance.
-You’ll want to assess balance transfer fees by calculating the impact the relevant fee will have on your existing balance, and see whether a fixed amount or a percentage will be less costly.
+A transfer fee will be set as either a fixed amount, or a percentage of the transferred balance.
+You’ll want to assess fees by calculating the impact the relevant fee will have on your existing balance, and see whether a fixed amount or a percentage will be less costly.

 Balance Transfer Limits and Credit Limits

 The other limitation will be your transfer limit, particularly in relation to your new credit limit.
 This may be expressed as a percentage of the approved credit amount on your new card.
 When transferring your existing balance, the credit card provider will need to ensure you don’t ‘max out’ your card, in which case you may be approved to transfer 95% of your new credit limit.